Jōkamachi: History

+The origins of jōkamachi dates back to the Kamakura period, but it was not until the 1570s in the Sengoku period that the jōkamachi predominated other types of town.

+The jōkamachi can be divided into the shugo jōkamachi, in which a castle town is ruled by the resident daimyo.
+While the shugo jōkamachi were the political centres of the domain, economic activities were greater in the towns that developed around shrines and temples (monzen machi) and port towns (minato machi).
+In the midl-16th century, the castle towns proliferated and became both the residence of the daimyo and the political centre of the domain (sengoku jōkamachi).

-The advent of Jōkamachi dates back to the Sengoku period (period of warring states).
-Jokamachi functions both as a military base represented by the castle and an administrative and commercial city.
-Oda Nobunaga was the biggest contributor to the development of early-modern Jōkamachi.
-He aimed at promoting Heinobunri (distinguishing the samurai class from the rest by giving privileged status to samurai and disarming farmers and the rest) by forcing the samurai class to live in Jōkamachi, while establishing Rakuichi-rakuza (free markets and open guilds) to stimulate merchandising and trade.
+Jōkamachi functions both as a military base represented by the castle and an administrative and commercial city.
+Oda Nobunaga was the biggest contributor to the development of early-modern jōkamachi.
+Oda aimed at promoting the heinobunri (distinguishing the samurai class from the rest by giving privileged status to samurai and disarming farmers and the rest) by forcing the samurai class to live in jōkamachi, while establishing rakuichi-rakuza (free markets and open guilds) to stimulate merchandising and trade.
 Jōkamachi flourished even more under Toyotomi Hideyoshi's regime, whose political and commercial epicenter Osaka-jōka became very prosperous as the center of commodities.
 Osaka continued to be the business center in the Edo period and was called the "kitchen of the land".